ShaunBillows/elo-ratings-calculator/README.md

 - scipy
 - matplotlib

+## Quick Start

+If you plan to run this package as a script:

+- To generate the Elo vs bookmakers probabilities graph for each season in the dataset, simply run main.py.
+- To generate the Elo ratings, follow these instructions:
+  - Delete all the csv and png files in the elo-ratings folder, but do not delete the directories (folders).
+  - Navigate to main.py.
+  - Run only section 2.
+  - Next, run only section 3.
+  - Finally, run only section 4.

 ## Usage

-- To generate the graphs, run main.py.

-- To generate the elo ratings, follow these instructions.
-Delete all the csv and png files in the 'elo-ratings' folder, but do not delete the directories (folders).
-Navigate to main.py.
-Run only section 2.
-Next, run only section 3.
-Finally, run only section 4.

-## Modules

-### Elo Rating Calculator Module
+### **Elo Rating Calculator Module**

 A module that calculates Elo ratings for each match in a Premier League season.
 The module provides the following functions:

-#### Class EloCalculator
+#### **Class:** EloCalculator

 This class contains the following methods:

-##### Method: calculate_individual_elo_ratings
+- **Method:** calculate_individual_elo_ratings

   Takes in home and away scores, home and away Elo ratings, and returns the new Elo ratings for both teams.

-###### Inputs:
+  - Inputs:
     - home_score (int): The home team's score in the match.
     - away_score (int): The away team's score in the match.
     - home_elo (int): The home team's Elo rating before the match.
     - away_elo (int): The away team's Elo rating before the match.

-###### Outputs:
+  - Outputs:
     - home_elo (int): The home team's updated Elo rating after the match.
     - away_elo (int): The away team's updated Elo rating after the match.

-##### Method: calculate_elo_ratings_for_one_week
+- **Method:** calculate_elo_ratings_for_one_week

   Takes in a CSV file of match data and calculates the Elo ratings for a single week.
 The results are saved to an output CSV file.

-###### Inputs:
+  - Inputs:
     - csv_file (str): The path to the CSV file containing the match data.
     - output_file (str): The path to the output CSV file to save the results.
     - weeks (int, optional): The number of weeks to calculate the Elo ratings for.
 If not specified, all matches in the CSV file are processed.

-##### Method: calculate_elo_ratings_for_each_week
+- **Method:** calculate_elo_ratings_for_each_week

   Takes in a CSV file of match data and calculates the Elo ratings for each week of the season.
 The results are saved to separate output CSV files, one for each week.

-###### Inputs:
+  - Inputs:

-csv_file (str): The path to the CSV file containing the match data. output_dir (str): The directory to save the output CSV files. nb_weeks_in_season (int): The number of weeks in the season.
+    - csv_file (str): The path to the CSV file containing the match data.
+    - output_dir (str): The directory to save the output CSV files.
+    - nb_weeks_in_season (int): The number of weeks in the season.

-##### Method: calculate_elo_ratings_for_each_match
+- **Method:** calculate_elo_ratings_for_each_match

   Takes in a CSV file of match data and calculates the Elo ratings for each match.
 The results are saved to an output CSV file.

-####### Inputs:
+  - Inputs:

-csv_file (str): The path to the CSV file containing the match data. output_file (str): The path to the output CSV file to save the results.
+    - csv_file (str): The path to the CSV file containing the match data.
+    - output_file (str): The path to the output CSV file to save the results.

-### Logger Module
+### **Logger Module**

 A module for centralised and customisable logging for the application.

-#### Class Logger
+#### **Class:** Logger

 This class contains the following methods:

-##### Method: init
+- **Method:** init

   Initialises the logger with specified log file name and level.

-###### Inputs:
+  - Inputs:
     - log_file (str, optional): The name of the log file.
 Defaults to 'application.log'. level (int, optional): The logging level.
 Defaults to logging.DEBUG.

-###### Outputs:
+  - Outputs:
     - A logger instance that logs to both file and console.

-### Grapher Module
+### **Grapher Module**

 A module that provides visual representations of data.

-#### Class Grapher
+#### **Class:** Grapher

 This class contains the following methods:

-##### Method: plot_elo_bookies_scatter
+- **Method:** plot_elo_bookies_scatter

   The function reads the data from a match results csv file and calculates a scatter plot of Elo vs bookmakers probabilities.
 It then creates four subplots, each with the Elo rating on the x-axis and the bookies probabilities on the y-axis.
 The subplots are split into Home Wins, Home Losses, Away Wins, and Away Losses.
 It also adds a legend, x and y labels, and a y=x profit line to each subplot.
 Finally, the graph is saved to the specified output file.

-### Match Results Generator Module
+### **Match Results Generator Module**

 The Match Results Generator module generates the match results dataset for a season, from which the Elo ratings are calculated.
-This is located in data/processed-data.
+The datasets can be found in data/processed-data.

-#### Class JSONProcessor
+#### **Class:** JSONProcessor

 The Match Results Generator module includes a JSON Processor module, which is a customisable and reusable solution for processing large amounts of JSON files located in the same directory.
 This module can be used for processing JSON data in other projects, making it a valuable addition to your toolkit.